What is Acid Reflux? (GERD)

 Esophagitis is inflammation in the esophagus.
 Adults who have chronic esophagitis over many years are more likely to develop precancerous changes in the esophagus.

 An esophageal stricture happens when your esophagus becomes too narrow.
-Esophageal strictures can lead to problems with swallowing.
+Esophageal strictures can lead to problems with swallowing in food passage.

 GERD can sometimes cause Barrett’s esophagus.
 A small number of people with Barrett’s esophagus develop a rare yet often deadly type of cancer of the esophagus.